DataAstrologer/DataScience/1. Statistical Case Studies/README.md

 # Statistical Case Studies

 This folder contains a total of 7 case studies covering different statistical concepts.
 All the case studies are solved using **Microsoft Excel**.
-Except for the first two cases, all the other business situations are real life events.
+Except for the first two cases, all the other are related to real life events.

 Below is a summary of the case study problem descriptions.
 To understand them in detail and view the solution, visit their respective folders: